aalto-speech/moodle-mod_digitala/README.md

 Tested with
 * Moodle: 3.9, 3.11, 4.0
 * PHP: 7.3, 7.4, 8.0
-* Batabase: PostgreSQL
+* Database: PostgreSQL
 * Browsers: Chrome.
 Firefox and Safari have been tested manually.
+All modern browsers should work.

 ## License